simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

 current research.
 E. g., what are the sufficient and necessary conditions for a set of coin denominations to be greedy-searchable?
-Now to be clear, this is a lighthearted demo of a possible application of an NP-Hard problem.
-A general solution to any such problem will have far bigger consequences then some old change counting algorithm.
+Now to be clear, this is a lighthearted demo of a possible application of an NP-complete problem.
+A general solution to any such problem will have [far bigger consequences](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35s) then some old change counting algorithm.

 We have come the full circle, from _Daydreams to Research_.